pingcap/docs/tidb-lightning/tidb-lightning-overview.md

 If the target cluster of data import is v3.x or earlier versions, you need to use the Importer-backend to import data.
 In this mode, `tidb-lightning` sends the parsed KV pairs to `tikv-importer` via gRPC and `tikv-importer` imports the data.

-TiDB Lightning also supports using TiDB-backend instead of Importer-end as the backend for data import.
-In this configuration, `tidb-lightning` transforms data into SQL `INSERT` statements and directly executes them on the target cluster, similar to TiDB-backend and Loader.
-See [TiDB Lightning TiDB-backend](/tidb-lightning/tidb-lightning-backends.md) for details.
+TiDB Lightning also supports using TiDB-backend for data import.
+In this mode, `tidb-lightning` transforms data into `INSERT` SQL statements and directly executes them on the target cluster, which is similar to Loader's operations.
+See [TiDB Lightning Backends](/tidb-lightning/tidb-lightning-backends.md) for details.